How to be a strong candidate for medical school

 - and evaluate your willingness to put others’ needs ahead of your own.

-Medical schools value commitment to the health care field.
+Medical schools value commitment to the healthcare field.

 Review this example pre-med timeline so you’re well-positioned to achieve your goal of attending medical school.